 As we already hold some of the information you’ll need to supply, you might find sorting the mortgage for your new investment property is easier than you think.

-- Applying to take your new Buy to Let mortgage (including any additional borrowing) on one of our property mover deals.
-You’d need to make sure you’re not in a promotional period on your current mortgage first, or be happy to pay any Early Repayment Charges.
+- Choose one of our property mover deals for the new mortgage.
+You need to make sure you’re not in a promotional period on your current mortgage, or be happy to pay any Early Repayment Charges.